コンテンツにスキップ

 --This summer, Sugihara will be involved in "What's SAMBASO - The Possibilities of Classical Performing Arts," which will be held on July 23rd here at Momijizaka Hall.

 Sugihara: This project focuses on the play "Sanbaso/Sanbaso," which is often performed on auspicious occasions such as theater openings and New Years.
-By learning about, watching, and thinking about the play "Sanbaso," we hope that people will enjoy and feel the potential of the classical performing arts that have been cultivated in our country.
+By learning about, watching, and thinking about the play "Sanbaso," we hope that people will enjoy and feel the possibilities of the classical performing arts that have been cultivated in our country.

 Leaflet for "What's SAMBASO: The Possibilities of Classical Performing Arts" held on July 23rd